estruyf/blog-content/content/posts/2022-12-20-cancel-progress-programmatically-in-visual-studio-code-extensions.md

 ---
-title: Cancel progress programmatically in VS Code extensions
+title: "Cancel progress programmatically in VS Code extensions"
-longTitle: Cancel progress programmatically in Visual Studio Code extensions
+longTitle: "Cancel progress programmatically in Visual Studio Code extensions"
-slug: /cancel-progress-programmatically-visual-studio-code-extensions/
+slug: "/cancel-progress-programmatically-visual-studio-code-extensions/"
-description: In this article, Elio explains how you can create your cancellation token with the CancellationTokenSource class to cancel the progress programmatically.
+description: "In this article, Elio explains how you can create your cancellation token with the CancellationTokenSource class to cancel the progress programmatically."
-date: 2022-12-20T08:17:47.202Z
+date: "2022-12-20T08:17:47.202Z"
-lastmod: 2022-12-20T08:17:47.202Z
+lastmod: "2022-12-20T08:17:47.202Z"
-preview: /social/7c53ad42-64a9-48e5-9c41-1a231bad7799.png
+preview: "/social/bcbbd305-ed51-432f-bb55-9f7ddbac1aef.png"
 draft: false
 comments: true
 tags:
-  - VSCode
+  - "VSCode"
-  - Extensions
+  - "Extensions"
-type: post
+type: "post"
 ---

 With the Visual Studio Code progress notification (`vscode.window.withProgress`), you can make it **cancellable**.
 This cancellable option allows the user to cancel it by clicking on a **cancel** button.